top of page

 FORGOTTEN BAROQUE PEARLS RESTORED

 As a vocal and instrumental music company, the new Ensemble Gloriosus specialises in baroque music that is little known to the public.
-Our company consists of professionally trained and highly deserving singers and musicians who have set themselves a common goal: to restore forgotten and sometimes misunderstood sacred music from the Baroque era and even to breathe new life into it.
+Gloriosus consists of professionally trained singers and musicians who have set themselves a common goal: to restore forgotten and sometimes misunderstood sacred music from the Baroque era and even to breathe new life into it.

 Under the direction of artistic director Patrick Debrabandere, both vocalists and instrumentalists strive to give the music a new dynamic and refreshing timbre without compromising the oeuvre of the master composers of yesteryear and the greatness of their oeuvre.
 We go for pure emotional expression and depth and want to create connection between the performers themselves and the audience.
 So that making music and experiencing music becomes a celebration, just as the masters envisioned with their hymns and cantatas.